 Speech therapy.
-Because ALS affects the muscles you use to speak, communication is an issue in advanced ALS.
-A speech therapist can teach you adaptive techniques to make your speech more clearly understood.
-Speech therapists can also help you explore other methods of communication, such as an alphabet board or simple pen and paper.
+A speech therapist can teach you adaptive techniques to make your speech more understandable.
+Speech therapists can also help you explore other methods of communication, such as an alphabet board or pen and paper.

-Ask your therapist about the possibility of borrowing or renting devices such as tablet computers with text-to-speech applications or computer-based equipment with synthesized speech that may help you communicate.
+Ask your therapist about the possibility of borrowing or renting devices such as tablet computers with text-to-speech applications or computer-based equipment with synthesized speech that can help you communicate.

 - Psychological and social support.
-Your team may include a social worker to help with financial issues, insurance, and getting equipment and paying for devices you may need.
+Your team might include a social worker to help with financial issues, insurance, and getting equipment and paying for devices you need.
 Psychologists, social workers and others may provide emotional support for you and your family.

 Potential future treatments

-Clinical studies on promising medications and treatments are occurring in ALS all the time.
+Clinical studies on promising medications and treatments are occurring for ALS all the time.

 Preparing for an appointment

 You might first consult your family doctor about signs and symptoms of ALS.
-Your family doctor will talk to you about your symptoms and do an initial physical examination.
 Then your doctor will probably refer you to a doctor trained in nervous system conditions (neurologist) for further evaluation.

 What you can do

-You may need many tests to diagnose your condition, and this process can be stressful and frustrating.
-These strategies may give you a greater sense of control.
+You might need many tests to diagnose your condition, which can be stressful and frustrating.
+These strategies might give you a greater sense of control.

-Find a neurologist and care team.
+- Find a neurologist and care team.
 An integrated care team led by your neurologist usually is most appropriate for your ALS care.
-Your team should communicate and be familiar with your individual needs.
+Your team should communicate with each other and be familiar with your needs.

 What to expect from your doctor

-Your family doctor will carefully review your family's medical history and your signs and symptoms.
-Your neurologist and your family doctor may conduct a physical and neurological examination, which may include testing:
+Your family doctor will review your family's medical history and your signs and symptoms.
+Your neurologist and your family doctor might conduct a physical and neurological examination, which might include testing the following: